 THEOLOGY III: CHRISTIAN MORALITY

 This spring semester junior course introduces students to a Catholic understanding of Christian Morality.
 We begin by asking simple, yet profound questions: “What is the good life?
 What makes one happy?”
 Next, we consider different gifts and guides within Catholicism that help every one of us live a Christian moral life and experience happiness.
 Throughout the course, we examine various aspects and issues of modern life in society from a Christian moral perspective.
 We explore concrete and accessible examples of living a Christian moral life found in the lives of contemporary Roman Catholic male and female leaders, including Mother Teresa, Oscar Romero, Jean Donovan, Dorothy Day, Joseph Bernardin, Dorothy Stang, and Helen Prejean.
 We also explore living a Christian moral life through an examination of interdisciplinary scholarship, ecumenical discussion, and interreligious dialogue.
-The course concludes with every student reflecting upon course material and her own moral beliefs, values, and actions.z
+The course incorporates student reflection upon the course material as it relates to her personal beliefs, values, and actions.

 THEOLOGY IV: WORLD RELIGIONS: CATHOLIC DIALOGUE

 Based on the new U. S. Catholic Bishops’ Conference Curriculum (Elective E) and the Vatican Council II document Nostra Aetate, this fall semester senior course explores the meanings, values, and practices at the heart of world’s religions.
 Throughout the semester we approach the world’s traditions with empathy as we strive to “foster inter-religious acceptance and dialogue by educating to an understanding of and deep respect for the religions of the world.”
 (Goal 1, Criteria 6)